Private Equity • Value Creation • Portfolio Operations

 What does SpendWell.AI actually do in a private equity context?

-SpendWell creates earlier visibility into requests, approvals, vendor selection, budget exposure, and optional payment-linked insight before purchasing decisions become booked spend.
+SpendWell creates earlier visibility into requests, approvals, vendor selection, budget exposure, expense workflows, and optional payment-linked insight before purchasing decisions become booked spend.
 For private equity, that means a stronger line of sight across distributed portfolio operations.

 Is this an ERP replacement?